graphql/handbooks/ambassadors/standards.md

 ## Don’t use GraphQL community spaces or your role as an Ambassador to promote political causes

-Your role as a GraphQL Ambassador is to be used for the purpose of evangelizing GraphQL and otherwise contributing to the GraphQL community and ecosystem.
+Your role as a GraphQL Ambassador is to be used for the purpose of promoting GraphQL and otherwise contributing to the GraphQL community and ecosystem.
 Both the GraphQL Code of Conduct and these Standards of Excellence prohibit use of GraphQL community spaces for political campaigning or promotion of political